mattermost/mattermost-developer-documentation/site/content/contribute/desktop/developer-setup.md

 #### Mattermost Server

-To develop with the Desktop App, you'll likely want to set up a Mattermost server and webapp instance that can be customized as needed, in case there are specific integration requirements needed for testing.
+To develop with the Desktop App, we recommend that you setup a Mattermost server and webapp instance specifically for this purpose.
+This lets you customize it as needed in cases where there are specific integration requirements needed for testing.

 You can find information on setting up those instances here:

 [Server Developer Setup](/contribute/server/developer-setup)
 [Webapp Developer Setup](/contribute/webapp/developer-setup)

+Alternatively, for some changes you may be able to test using an existing Mattermost instance, or one that has been deployed on platforms like Docker, Linux, Kubernetes, Heroku, or others.
+Please refer to the [Mattermost Deployment Guide](https://docs.mattermost.com/guides/deployment.html) for more info.

 ## Repo Setup